youzan/zent/packages/zent/src/portal/README_en-US.md

 #### withESCToClose

-package logic to close by using enter ESC
+Package logic to close by using enter ESC

 | Property      | Description                        | Type   | Default    |
 | ------- | ------------------------- | ---- | ------ |